angular/angularfire/docs/1-install-and-setup.md

 > Getting started with AngularFire2 is easy with the [Angular CLI](https://github.com/angular/angular-cli).
 Follow the 10 steps below to get started.
 Don't worry, we're always working to make this shorter.

+> Using Ionic and the Ionic CLI?
+Check out these [specific instructions](6-angularfire-and-ionic-cli.md) for Ionic and their CLI.

 ### 0. Prerequisites

 Before you start installing AngularFire2, make sure you have latest version of angular-cli installed.